-The Kennedy Capital Mid Cap Value (MCV) composite rose 8.0% (net of fees) during the quarter, underperforming the RMV by -2.5%.
-For the rolling 12-month period, the MCV composite declined -14.7% (net of fees), compared to the RMV’s decline of -12.0%.
-Additional performance information is included in the table below.
+The Kennedy Capital Mid Cap Value (MCV) composite increased 15.7% (net of fees) during the quarter, outperforming the RMV, which returned 12.1%, by 3.6% (net of fees).
+For all of 2023, the MCV composite returned 25.8% (net of fees), compared to the RMV’s return of 12.7%.
+Additional performance information included in the table below.

-The intermediate macroeconomic picture is decidedly cloudy.
-Financial conditions are tightening, economic growth is slowing, and markets have responded with increased volatility.
-Experience tells us the most attractive long-term investment opportunities present themselves during such times of heightened uncertainty and bearish market sentiment.
-Capturing these opportunities requires a deep focus on company and industry fundamentals, and the ability to recognize situations where market prices inadequately reflect the long term value creation potential of the underlying business.
-By staying disciplined to our process, we can construct a portfolio of companies that in aggregate have superior fundamental attributes relative to the overall market, but at valuation levels that give us a sufficient margin of safety.
-We believe this is a winning recipe for portfolio returns over the long-term.
+By staying disciplined to our process, we strive to construct a portfolio of companies that in aggregate have favorable fundamental attributes relative to the overall market, but at valuation levels that give us a sufficient margin of confidence.
+We believe this is a winning recipe for portfolio returns over the long term.

 We welcome the opportunity to discuss any questions or concerns you may have, and we thank you for the opportunity you have given us to manage your account.

 Gary Kauppila, CFA®